LucDuponcheelAtGitHub/timeHybrids/README.md

 Let's start with the first sentences of the abstract of the paper.

-*We introduce a generic model for space-time where time is just a totally ordered sets ordering the states of the* *universe at moments where over (not in) each state we define potentials or pre-things which are going to evolve via* *correspondences between the momentary potentials to existing things.
+*We introduce a generic model for space-time where time is just a totally ordered set ordering the states of the* *universe at moments where over (not in) each state we define potentials or pre-things which are going to evolve via* *correspondences between the momentary potentials to existing things.
 Existing takes time and observing takes more time.*